 White Bumps on Your Tongue

 While this can sometimes be the result of biofilm on the tongue, improper hygiene, or dry mouth, it can also be from a certain type of medication, or it can also be thrush.
 Even though this condition is most commonly seen in babies or denture wearers, it isn’t unheard of in-between.
-Not only is it unsightly, it can also be painful.
+Not only is it unsightly, but it can also be painful.
 You’ll need to schedule an appointment to have it checked out as soon as possible.

 Swollen or Puffy Gums